-- Avoidance When one avoids conflict, one evades it or stays away from it.
-One attempts to skirt it or keep it from happening. - Ignoring Ignoring a conflict is acting as if it weren't going on. - Fleeing Ignoring is the only passive strategy for dealing with conflict.
+- Avoidance When one avoids conflict, one evades it or stays - One attempts to skirt it or keep it from happening.
+Ignoring Ignoring a conflict is acting as if it weren't going - Fleeing Ignoring is the only passive strategy for dealing with conflict.
 Avoidance takes effort and attention to what is happening so it won't be dealt with and so does fleeing.
-Fleeing is actively removing yourself from the arena in which conflict might take place. - Accommodation A person who is using an accommodative style often believes that the relationship is more important than the issue, and will therefore shrink from any confrontation that might be required to deal with the issue in order not to jeopardize the relationship.
+Fleeing is actively removing yourself from the arena in which conflict might take place. - Accommodation A person who is using an accommodative style often Accommodation - A person who is using an accommodative style often believes that the relationship is more important than the issue in and will therefore shrink from any confrontation that might be required to deal with the issue in order not to jeopardize the relationship.
 This can also be "giving in."
 This allows the status quo ante to stand rather than changing the situation in any way.